UMAprotocol/UMIPs/add_iFarm_Price_ID.md

 # PRICE FEED IMPLEMENTATION

 Pricing this identifier requires the use of a combination of price feeds.
-The price feed configuration is shown [here](https://github.com/UMAprotocol/protocol/pull/2576), and uses the both []Alchemy](https://dashboard.alchemyapi.io) API's and [Etherscan](https://etherscan.io/) API's.
-The GitHub repository referenced []here](https://github.com/gruadus/uniswap-trade-parser/tree/uma) provides reference code to pull reference prices by block for iFarm.
+The price feed configuration is currently implemented as a python script that provides a data.csv file with all relevant data by block as well as calculated prices for each block.
+This reference implementation uses both the [Alchemy](https://dashboard.alchemyapi.io) API's and [Etherscan](https://etherscan.io/) API's.
+The GitHub repository referenced [here](https://github.com/gruadus/uniswap-trade-parser/tree/uma) provides reference code to pull reference prices by block for iFarm.
 While it is functional users are encouraged to create their own implementations.

 # TECHNICAL SPECIFICATIONS